-Have you wondered how long it takes to build a fully functional website?
+Have you wondered how long does it take to build a website that is fully functional?
 Perhaps you need it for your business, for your boss, or your blog.
 To answer that question, we need to understand first what generally happens during a website building project.
 In this topic, we will discuss the website building stages from start to finish.
 But before we do that, there are a few things to consider:

 - Last, building a website is teamwork.
 You can’t simply hire someone to build your website and wait for them to finish it.
 For your website to be successful, you also need to spare time to work with your web designer.
-Teamwork is the key to get it done on time and get the best possible outcome.
+Teamwork is the key to getting it done on time and getting the best possible outcome.